Xa-C24/holbertonschool-low_level_programming/README.md

 # holbertonschool-low_level_programming

-This repository stores my solutions to the amazing low-level programming projects I did at the Holberton Campus.
+This repository contains programs written for the low-level programming and algorithm track at Holberton School.
+In these projects, which occurred throughout the duration of the Year 1 curriculum.
+I learned about data structures, algorithms, and other low-level programming concepts while working in the C language